-Q: Dear Minister, I’m having a hard time dealing with my unsaved parents; so I was wondering, could you explain what the bible means about honoring your Father and Mother.
+Q: Dear Minister, I’m having a hard time dealing with my unsaved parents; so I was wondering, could you explain what the Bible means about honoring your Father and Mother.
 Does this honor apply to my situation?

 True honor is evidence not in giving gifts once a year, but in an ongoing life of obedience to the parents.
 It’s an absolute lack of respect to give gifts to your parents on father’s day and mother’s day and remain disrespectful the remainder of the year.
 I call this hypocritical dishonor.
 Hypocritical dishonor is the actions of someone that will attend church on Sunday claiming to believe the instructions of the bible only to live a compromising spiritual lifestyle the rest of the week.
-Thus, many people have been condition to give gifts to their parents once a year but the rest of the days of the year they live a conflicting and dishonoring lifestyle.
+Thus, many people have been conditioned to give gifts to their parents once a year but the rest of the days of the year they live a conflicting and dishonoring lifestyle.

-‘These people, says God, honor me with their words, but their heart is really far away from me”.
+‘These people says God, honor me with their words, but their heart is really far away from me”.
 (Mat 15:8)

 Therefore we are commanded to honor our unsaved parents in all, as long as what they may describe as honor doesn’t challenge the perfect will of God.
-Jesus explains “If any man come to me, and hate not his father, and mother, and wife, and children, and brethren, and sisters, yea, and his own life also, he cannot be my disciple”.
+Jesus explains “If any man come to me and hate not his father, and mother, and wife, and children, and brethren, and sisters, yea, and his own life also, he cannot be my disciple”.
 This doesn’t teach us to literally hate our kinsmen, but rather we must choose between honoring God and honoring my family.
 As believers we must choose to honor God above all.